gavindsouza/robocorp-workers-bench/README.md

 git clone https://github.com/gavindsouza/robocorp-workers-bench robocorp cd robocorp cp ./base/dynamic/Dockerfile .
-cp ./base/conda.yaml .
 ./worker-up.py --build
 for i in `seq 1 N`; do   ./worker-up.py -n "a-$i" -t $ROBOCORP_GROUP_TOKEN; done
 ```

 #### Notes

-Copy the `conda.yaml` from the targetted robot to this folder.
-It will be used in the container image building process.
+~Copy the `conda.yaml` from the targetted robot to this folder.
+It will be used in the container image building process.~

 Added the `--no-cache` during the image building because we don't want to cache the `rcc` environment creation.
 Alternatively, we can add the `ADD` directive to the pypi & github URLs to do so automatically.